1. Completion of an 8-week secular mindfulness course in person

 - If, due to exceptional circumstances, you would like us to consider an alternative training pathway to those listed above, please contact firstname.lastname@example.org.
 Please note that we are unable to hold places until an application form is received.

-- To find further-approved 8-week courses near you, please go to the UK Network for Mindfulness-Based Teacher Training Organisations Listing.
+- To find further-approved 8-week courses near you, please go to the British Association for Mindfulness-based Approaches (BAMBA) website.

 - Experience of working or volunteering with groups of children aged 7-11 years old is essential to Paws b teachers as Teach Paws b is not a course which teaches the classroom teaching and management skills needed when working with groups of young people.

-However, you can apply to attend the Teach .b or Paws b course once you reach the end of your 8-week course, provided you commit to ongoing regular personal practice.
+However, you can apply to attend the Teach Paws b course once you reach the end of your 8-week course, provided you commit to ongoing regular personal practice.

 We would expect this personal practice to involve a range of practices, including the formal practices explored as part of an 8-week secular mindfulness course, such as Breath and Body, Sounds and Thoughts, Turning Towards Difficulty, Body Scan, Gratitude and Compassion practices.